Lonewolf-Information-systems/dxbuild/README.md

 This will create build images that you can use in your Dockerfiles.

-Create a *second* Dockerfile with the non amd64 image you want to build, i.e.
+Create a *second* Dockerfile with the non amd64 image you want to build, i.e, here we use the (previously created) arm32v7/debian-*builder*:stable-slim images.
 ~~~
 FROM arm32v7/debian-builder:stable-slim